Chas McCormick Preview, Player Props: Astros vs. Mariners

-The Houston Astros and Chas McCormick (.432 slugging percentage over his past 10 games, including two homers), battle starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Tuesday at 10:05 PM ET.
+The Houston Astros and Chas McCormick (.444 slugging percentage over his past 10 games, including two homers), take on starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

 Sportsbook Promo Codes